 You might have heard a lot about India and even more about north eastern India but that usually limits to people talking about Shillong, Meghalaya, Sikkim, Gangtok, and Assam.
 Tripura is one of the and hilly states of Northeast India which is hardly talked about and we wonder why!
 The third smallest state of India, Tripura covers an approximate area of 10, 486 sq.Km.
 It also shares a border with Bangladesh.
 The most amazing factor about Tripura is that it is an eco-friendly and pollution-free state.
 The state is home to the 19 tribes, who are friendly and very welcoming to tourists.
 When talking about its beauty, then it won’t be wrong to state that it is simply breathtaking.
 One of the 7 sister states of the country, one will gain a very unique experience here because the lifestyle here is way too different from the rest of India.
 The most exciting part about the state are amazing places to visit in Tripura which makes it worthwhile.

-List Of Places To Visit In Tripura
+Top 13 Places To Visit In Tripura

 There are many places to visit in Tripura that will make it all worth.
 When covering an entire state, it would be a long list, so we are helping out compiling a list of must-visit places.
 These places are indeed a treat to visit and will add on something meaningful to your trip.
+Do not forget to mark your favorites!

 Agartala is the capital of Tripura, is one of the largest cities in that state and one of the most popular places to visit in Tripura.
 The place is famous for its terrains which are full of green pastures, hills and beautiful valleys.
 The main attraction of this place is Ujjayanta Palace.
 You would require to plan at least two days if you wish to cover Agartala in detail.
 Ujjayanta Palace is a royal house built by Maharaja Radha Kishore Manikya in 1899.
 The palace is known for its architecture which has three domes, tiled floors, carved wooden ceiling, and beautifully crafted doors.
 Also, there is a Mughal style garden on the outside of this royal palace.